 There are many different generations of Miniature Goldendoodle.
 However, the F1b line is the most popular due to having the most predictable personality and low shed coat.

 Goldendoodles are extremely people oriented, so they do not like to stay home alone.
 If you have a very busy lifestyle, and are not home much, this breed may not be for you.

 If you are looking for a constant companion who will unconditionally love you, look into adopting a goldendoodle.
 With their dark soulful eyes and adorable teddy-bear looks, not many people can resist them.

-Let us know if this is the breed for you.
+Let us know if this is the breed for you and leave a comment.